Resources Blog Tutoring Contact About Subscribe Login

 How to Structure an HL Business Management Internal Assessment

-Here is a layout you can follow for your HL Business Management IA.
-The layout has changed a bit recently, for example in terms of the cover sheet requirements, but this is up-to-date.
+Here is a layout you can follow for your HL Business Management IA, for November 2023 or earlier

-(If you're looking for the SL Business IA structure, that one is right here).
+(If you're looking for the SL Business IA structure, for November 2023 or earlier, that one is right here).

 The Proposal and the IA should be included in a single document, using double-spaced Arial, sized 12 font.